jwnwilson/website_generator/README.md

 ## ToDo

-- Setup image download -> S3 hosting
+- Store S3 in same S3 bucket as site to reduce buckets and CDN

 - Add testing to CMS
 - Add testing to Client